 By the time we made it to Maho Beach, I was feeling very seasick.
 I definitely recommend packing some Dramamine for this excursion since you can really feel the choppy waters in a smaller boat.

 Planespotting at Maho Beach

 Our little party boat dropped anchor at a safe distance off the coast.
 As the crew lowered the floating dock from the side of the boat to give us access to the water, they blasted the music and opened up the bar and kitchen for people to eat, drink, and be merry.
 Even though I was in no way in the mood for food or alcohol, they definitely seemed to serve quality food and drinks.

 Our tour guide would interrupt the music to let us know of incoming planes and where they were arriving from.
 We saw little planes coming from Puerto Rico and large planes coming from places like Atlanta and Philadelphia.

-On-board, you could lay out and sunbathe, which I did a lot of because laying down helped with the seasickness, you could watch the planes, you could eat and drink, and you could dance and party to the music.
+On-board, you could lay out and sunbathe, which I did a lot of because laying down helped with the seasickness.
+You could also watch the planes, you could eat and drink, and you could dance and party to the music.

-I’m not sure if the waters are always murky or if it was just because of the choppy waves we had that day, but we couldn’t see past our feet snorkeling, so we soon gave up on that and just watched the planes and fought the waves.
+I’m not sure if the waters are always murky or if it was just because of the choppy waves we had that day, but we couldn’t see past our feet snorkeling.
+So we soon gave up on snorkeling and just watched the planes and fought the waves.

 We spent about 2 hours watching the planes come in, and then we set off back across the island for the ship.

 This was probably my favorite excursion of the whole trip, even despite all the seasickness.
-It allowed us to have a lot of experiences balled up into one excursion — seeing the planes land at Maho Beach, snorkel, frolic in the water, and relax in the sun.
+It allowed us to have a lot of experiences balled up into one excursion — planespotting at Maho Beach, snorkeling, frolicking in the water, and relaxing in the sun.
 I highly recommend this excursion!

-Have you watched the planes land at Maho Beach?
+Have you been planespotting or snorkeling at Maho Beach?
 Let me know in the comments!